 National Bank of Georgia (NBG) has a policy of inflation targeting.
 As for 2018, after the impact of excise has faded out, inflation has started to stabilize.
-Annual inflation rate in January amounted to 4.3 percent, in February - 2.7 percent and in March - 2.8 percent, while core inflation was at 1.8 percent.
+Annual inflation rate in January amounted to 4.3 percent, in February -2.7 percent, in March -2.8 percent, in April -2.5 percent and in May also 2.5 percent, while core inflation was at 1.8 percent.